-Scope and application: For testing higher levels of free chlorine (hypochlorous acid and hypochlorite ion) in water and treated waters.
+Scope and application: For testing higher levels of total chlorine in water, treated waters and wastewater.
 USEPA accepted for reporting for drinking water analyses.2 This product has not been evaluated to test for chlorine and chloramines in medical applications in the United States.